 - Add redundant pumps at major pump stations

 - Limit odor to within the treatment facility's fence line

-Project schedule: The project design period has been extended to winter 2019.
-Construction is expected for January 2020 - July 2022.
+Project schedule: The project design period has been extended to fall 2020 with an anticipated construction start date of spring 2021.

 About the SSIP